meri25/MS-70-483-Training/README.md

 You may not need all of the code blocks.

-# Question.1-1

-You are implementing a method named Calculate that performs conversions between value types and reference types.
-The following code segment implements the method.
-(Line numbers are included for reference only.)

-You need to ensure that the application does not throw exceptions on invalid conversions.
-Which code segment should you insert at line 04?

----

-**Answer: A**

-**Explanation:**

-**Option.A**

-**Option.B**

-System.InvalidCastException: 'Unable to cast object of type 'System.Single' to type 'System.Int32'.'
-System.Single（float）のオブジェクトを System.Int32 (int)にキャストできないエラーが発生する。

-**Option.C**

 # Question.1-2
 You are creating a console application by using C#.